-A restraining order can also be issued to apply to persons living permanently in the same residence, in which case the person against whom the restraining order has been issued, must stay away from the common residence.
-Also a prosecutor, the police or the social welfare authorities may petition for the issue of a restraining order, if the threatened person himself or herself is too intimidated to do so.
+A restraining order can also be issued to apply to persons living permanently in the same residence, in which case the person against whom the restraining order has been issued must stay away from the common residence.
+A prosecutor, the police or the social welfare authorities may also apply for the imposition of a restraining order, if the threatened person himself or herself is too intimidated to do so.

-A petition for a restraining order is filed with the police or directly with a district court; the petition may be written or oral.
+An application for a restraining order is filed with the police or directly with a district court; the application may be written or oral.
 A form for this purpose is available on the website of the judicial administration.
 An interim restraining order, effective immediately, can be issued by a senior police officer or by a prosecutor.
-In this event, the interim order is at once submitted to the district court for review.
+In this event, the interim order is immediately submitted to the district court for review.

-The restraining order shall remain in force for the period laid down by the district court, at most one year.
-The order may be renewed, if necessary.
-A restraining order inside the family can be imposed for a maximum of three months.
+A restraining order is in force for the period determined by the district court; however, at most one year.
+An inside-the-family restraining order can be imposed for a maximum of three months.
 A restraining order may be renewed, and an application for renewal can be filed already before the previous order has expired.

-A court fee is charged for filing a petition for restraining order, unless the petitioner is entitled to legal aid for economic reasons.
+A court fee is charged from the person applying for restraining order, unless the applicant is entitled to legal aid for economic reasons.
 No fee is charged if a restraining order is imposed.

-The district court hears matters of restraining orders as urgent matters.
-The procedure is similar to that applicable in criminal cases, so that the parties are summoned to a court session in which any evidence is examined and both parties, and witnesses, are heard.
+The district court considers applications for restraining orders as urgent matters.
+The procedure is similar to the procedure in criminal cases.
+The parties are summoned to a district court session, where any evidence is examined and both parties and witnesses are heard.

 The violation of a restraining order is a punishable offence.
-The penalty is a fine, or imprisonment for at most one year.
+The punishment is a fine or imprisonment for at most one year.
 The violation is an offence subject to public prosecution, which means that the prosecutor may bring a charge for it on his or her own initiative.